cl199443/Deep-Semantic-Feature-Matching/README.md

 In order to find pixel-level correspondence in source and target images, a coarse-to-fine matching strategy from the higher feature pyramid layers to lower layers is implemented in BPConv.py.

+In order to increase the time efficiency, I have tried to make some coding tricks in the BPConvCopy.py.

 [1] N. Ufer, B. Ommer.
 Deep semantic feature matching.
 In CVPR ,2017.

 [2] K. Aberman, J. Liao, M. Shi, D. Lischinski, B. Chen, and D. Cohen.
 Neural Best-Buddies: Sparse Cross-Domain Correspondence.
 ACM Transactions on Graphics, 37(4):69, 2018.